NEURoboticsClub/Robot-Dog-Old/README.md

 https://docs.docker.com/compose/install/linux/#install-using-the-repository

 2. Python 2.7 installed in PI
+## Step 0: Prepare the workspace directory in both machine:
+Copy the cpu directory in your machine
+Copy the pi directory in your pi

+## Step 1: Run ros-master, cpu-node, bridge-nodes:
-## OPTION 1: Run ros master and cpu node in linux, bridge nodes in pi:
+## Option1: ros-master and cpu-node in cpu, bridge-nodes in pi:

-### Step 0: Get ROS_MASTER_URI and ROS_IP from your CPU machine for the docker-compose in the cpu directory
+### Step 1.1: Get ROS_MASTER_URI and ROS_IP from your CPU machine for the docker-compose in the cpu directory
 Make sure Raspberry pi is connected to CPU
 Enter the command below in your machine to get ROS_MASTER_URI which is the ip address of your machine:
 ```ifconfig```